 Cathy Newman is the first female main presenter of Channel 4 News.
 She spent over a decade in Fleet Street, latterly with the Financial Times.
 Since joining Channel 4 News in 2006 she has broadcast a string of scoops, including allegations of violent abuse against the British barrister John Smyth, sexual harassment allegations against the Liberal Democrat peer Lord Rennard, and an investigation into a British sex offender, Simon Harris, which saw him jailed for 17 years.

 She was also the only broadcast journalist to travel with Angelina Jolie and the foreign secretary William Hague to the Congo as part of campaign against sexual violence.

-Cathy presents other Channel 4 programmes including the recent Alternative Election Night with Jeremy Paxman.
-She also presented the 2010 Alternative Election Night along with How to Save £100bn with Krishnan Guru-Murthy.
-She regularly presents Channel 4's Dispatches programmes and has appeared on Have I Got News For You and Christmas University Challenge.
+Cathy presents other Channel 4 programmes including the Alternative Election Night with Jeremy Paxman.
+She regularly presents Channel 4's Dispatches programmes and has appeared several times on Have I Got News For You and Christmas Celebrity Genius.

 Prior to arriving at Channel 4 News, Cathy worked as chief political correspondent for the Financial Times for three years.
 Before that she covered politics and media for the FT.
 Cathy joined the FT from the Independent where she was media business correspondent.